samheutmaker/major-a/README.md

 })
 ```
 We pass `event._id` and `req.user._id` to `mTracking.track` to record the request. `mTrack` updated the resource tracking document modifies the event document whose `_id` corresponds to the `event._id` that we passed as the first parameter.
+<a name="withoutAith"></a>
+######Using resource tracking without mAuth or mAdmin

+In order to use resource tracking on routes that do not require authorization, you must pass a `true` parameter to `mAuth`.
+This will allow non-logged in users to the access the path, but will not interfere with the analytics.

 <a name="contributors"></a>
 ###Contributors